ghallsimpsons/characteristic-matrix/README.md

 TODO:

-Fix the units on axis (currently it only graphs in Hz)

 Make more modular so it can do more different number of layers with a single command.

 Subroutines to focus permittivity and thickness parameters to return the desired central frequency, maximize the the spread of the +- peak nodes, and/or minimize rms within a given range.